Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 -  Vertical Flip
 -  Rotation

 Each time an augmented image is created, the shifts, flips, and rotation parameters are chosen at random as per the specified bounds.
 It's important to note that image shifts and rotations do end up altering the original image, as the shifted and distorted areas require filling either by extrapolation or by setting the pixels to a constant value -- it is for this reason that we extracted the images of our 866 DIFFUSE objects as 100x100 pixels.
 We will first perform data augmentation, after which we will resize the image to 50x50.
-This ensures that any filling that occurs because of shifts or rotations exist on the outer boundaries of the image which end up being cropped away.
+This ensures that any filling that occurs on the outer boundaries because of shifts or rotations end up being cropped away.

-To perform data augmentation, we can use pyBIA's data_augmentation model, we just need to input how many augmented images per original image we will create, and the specified bounds of the augmentations.
-For help please see the `augmentation documentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/data_augmentation/index.html>`_.
-We decided to create 100 augmented images per original sample, enable horizontal/vertical flips and full rotation, and allow for horizontal and vertical shifts of 5 pixels in either direction.
-Each augmented image will be created by randomly sampling from the distributions.
+To perform data augmentation, we can use pyBIA's data_augmentation module, we just need to input how many augmented images per original sample we will create, and the specified bounds of the augmentations.
+For help please see the `data augmentation documentation <https://pybia.readthedocs.io/en/latest/autoapi/pyBIA/data_augmentation/index.html>`_.
+We decided to create 100 augmented images per object, enable horizontal/vertical flips and full rotation, and allow for horizontal and vertical shifts of 5 pixels in either direction.
+Each augmented image will be created by randomly sampling from random uniform distributions.

 .. code-block:: python